 About the Expert

 Dr. Benn Steil is senior fellow and director of international economics at the Council on Foreign Relations in New York.
-He is also the founding editor of International Finance, a top scholarly economics journal, and lead writer of the Council’s Geo-Graphics economics blog.
+He is also the founding editor of International Finance, a top scholarly economics journal; lead writer of the Council’s Geo-Graphics economics blog; and creator of three web-based interactives tracking Sovereign Risk, Global Monetary Policy, and Central Bank Currency Swaps.
 Prior to his joining the Council in 1999, he was director of the International Economics Programme at the Royal Institute of International Affairs in London.
 He came to the Institute in 1992 from a Lloyd’s of London Tercentenary Research Fellowship at Nuffield College, Oxford, where he received his MPhil and DPhil (PhD) in economics.
 He also holds a BSc in economics summa cum laude from the Wharton School of the University of Pennsylvania.

 Dr. Steil has written and spoken widely on international finance, monetary policy, financial markets, and economic history.
 He has testified before the U.S. House, Senate, and CFTC on financial market and monetary issues.
-He is a regular op-ed contributor at the Wall Street Journal and the Financial Times.
+He is a regular op-ed contributor at the Wall Street Journal and commentator on CNBC.
 His latest book, The Battle of Bretton Woods: John Maynard Keynes, Harry Dexter White, and the Making of a New World Order, won the 2013 Spear’s Book Award in Financial History, took third prize in CFR’s 2014 Arthur Ross Book Award competition, was shortlisted for the 2014 Lionel Gelber Prize (“the world’s most important prize for non-fiction,” according to The Economist), and was the top book-of-the-year choice in Bloomberg’s 2013 poll of global policymakers and CEOs.
 The book has been called “a triumph of economic and diplomatic history” by the Financial Times, “a superb history” by the Wall Street Journal, “the gold standard on its subject” by the New York Times, and “the publishing event of the season” by Bloomberg’s Tom Keene.
 His previous book, Money, Markets and Sovereignty, was awarded the 2010 Hayek Book Prize.
 Financial Statecraft: The Role of Financial Markets in American Foreign Policy was named one of the “Best Business Books of 2006” by Library Journal and an “Outstanding Academic Title of 2006” by Choice.
-His next book, A World Divided: The Marshall Plan and the Dawn of the Cold War, will be published by Simon and Schuster in early 2018.
+His forthcoming book, The Marshall Plan: Dawn of the Cold War, will be published by Simon and Schuster in early 2018.